OXlucasXO/Whack-A-Mole/README.md

 # Whack-A-Mole
-An epic survival experience. with high octane action and heart wrenching backstories. what did the moles do to you find out and play Whac-A-Mole
+An epic survival experience. with high octane action and heart wrenching backstories. what did the moles do to you find out and play Quack A Mole

 classDiagram
     class Main {